sethpollack/bogie/README.md

  - `env_file` global values file.
  - `ignore_file` global `.bogieignore` file.
  - `skip_image_lookup` skip the image lookup in `latestImage` template function.
+ - `app_regex` only build apps with names that match regex
  - `applications` list of applications.
 	 - `name` name of the output directory. (the directory maintains the original structure with the exception of this name)
 	 - `templates` templates directory.